-Technology access licences revenues are recognised on the same basis as the sale of goods unless there are ongoing performance obligations associated with them.
+Technology access licences revenues are recognised at a point in time on the same basis as the sale of goods unless there are ongoing performance obligations associated with them.
 Revenue attributable to any ongoing performance obligation is recognised as the ongoing performance is fulfilled.